desecho/ighelper-abandoned/README.rst

         - likes
     - Get average number of likes

-- Manage your medias
+- Manage your medias:
-    - caption
+    - see caption, location, date and number of likes
-    - number of likes
+    - edit caption

 - Identify issues with medias like:
     - no caption